gbartolini/gbartolini.github.io/content/posts/20240303-recipe-local-setup/index.md

 kind version
 ```

-On my laptop, as of the time of writing, the output is
+On my laptop, as of the time of the last update (June 10th, 2024),
-`kind v0.22.0 go1.21.7 darwin/amd64`.
+the output is `kind v0.23.0 go1.22.3 darwin/amd64`.

 Now, proceed to establish your initial local Kubernetes cluster for
 CloudNativePG with: